What is an instructional designer?

 What software skills are important for an instructional designer?

 You should be familiar with several software tools used in creating eLearning modules and courses.
-These include learning management systems (LMS) like Moodle or Blackboard and eLearning development tools like Articulate Storyline, Adobe Captivate, and TechSmith Camtasia.
+These include LMS like Moodle or Blackboard and eLearning development tools like Articulate Storyline, Adobe Captivate, and TechSmith Camtasia.
 Knowledge of graphic design software like Adobe Photoshop or Illustrator is a plus.
 Basic coding knowledge can also be beneficial for customizing courses.

 How does the role of an instructional designer differ from a teacher?